 Welcome to our dedicated page for Hookipa Pharma news (Ticker: HOOK), a resource for investors and traders seeking the latest updates and insights on Hookipa Pharma stock.

-HOOKIPA's viral vectors are administered systemically and target dendritic cells in vivo, effectively activating the immune system.
-This capability is particularly beneficial in the field of immuno-oncology, where it allows for the systemic combating of both primary and metastatic solid tumors.
+HOOKIPA's arenavirus-based vectors target dendritic cells in vivo, activating the immune system to combat diseases systemically.
+This mechanism is particularly impactful in immuno-oncology, where it enables the treatment of both primary and metastatic solid tumors.
+The systemic delivery and dendritic cell targeting ensure precise immune activation, making the technology highly versatile and effective across a range of therapeutic applications.

 HOOKIPA Pharma announced updated Phase 2 clinical data for HB-200 combined with pembrolizumab in treating recurrent/metastatic HPV16+ head and neck cancer at the ASCO 2024 Annual Meeting.
 Out of 35 evaluable patients, results showed a 37% confirmed objective response rate (ORR), 11% complete response (CR) rate, and 69% disease control rate (DCR).
 Notably, in a subset of 17 patients with a PD-L1 CPS of 20 or higher, the ORR was 53%, CR rate 18%, and DCR 82%.
 Preliminary progression-free survival (PFS) for this subset was 16.3 months, with a 9-month overall survival (OS) rate of 88%.
 The treatment was generally well-tolerated, with Grade ≥3 treatment-related adverse events reported in 15% of patients.
 The pivotal Phase 2/3 trial is set to begin in Q4 2024.